KevCaz/KevCaz.github.io/content/notes/sage/installSage.md

 [Sage](http://www.sagemath.org/) is a powerful mathematics software I use to do symbolic computation.
-Currently there is no version for Debian Testing, meaning you can either [install the version available for the stable release or cherry pick the package available for Sid](https://packages.debian.org/search?keywords=sagemath).
+Currently, there is no version available for Debian Testing, meaning you can either [install the version available for the stable release or cherry pick the package available for Sid](https://packages.debian.org/search?keywords=sagemath).
-Well I was not able to `sudo apt-get` the version from Stretch so I decided to use the same approach as I did for Julia (see [this previous note](/notes/julia/juliav1)).
+Well I was not able to `sudo apt-get` the package for Stretch so I decided to use the same approach as I did for Julia (see [this previous note](/notes/julia/juliav1)).
-Basically the sources of sage are mirrored on Github https://github.com/sagemath/sage so one can clone the repository
+Basically, the sources of sage are [mirrored on Github](https://github.com/sagemath/sage) so one can clone the repository:

 ```sh
 git clone https://github.com/sagemath/sage.git
 ```

-and use the Makefile
+and then use the Makefile

 ```sh
 make
 ```

-It took some time, a lot of time :hourglass:
+It took some time :hourglass:

 ```sh